hov1417/picotcpls/README.md

 no other streams are attached.
 Callbacks for a STREAM_CLOSE are triggered when the stream is dettached (when it is ACKED, or when the STREAM_CLOSE is received).

-Note: might be better to trigger the callback when the STREAM_CLOSE is sent, and not when the STREAM_CLOSE_ACK is received.
-We cannot write any more message on it anyway.

 #### Multipath